 - Submit the following documents:

-- Official transcript from all universities attended (undergraduate & graduate).
+- Official transcript from all universities attended (undergraduate and graduate).

 - GRE official score www.ets.org/gre – no more than 5 years earlier

 - Certificate of No Penal Record (Criminal Background Check)

 Upon acceptance, all students are required to submit the following: